WellthCare

 Three overlooked categories routinely blow budgets:

-- Non-covered services: Some plans exclude certain therapies, fertility treatments, or brand-name drugs without a prior authorization.
+• Non-covered services: Some plans exclude certain therapies, fertility treatments, or brand-name drugs without prior authorization.
 Check the “Exclusions” section in your plan document.

-Action: Budget an additional 5-10% of your estimated total as a buffer for these surprises.
+Budget an extra 5-10% of your estimated total as a buffer for these surprises.

 Step 5: Adjust for Behavioral Incentives and Preventive Wealth Programs

-Modern benefits are no longer just passive insurance.
+Modern benefits aren’t just passive insurance anymore.
 New-generation systems like WellthCare turn preventive care into an economic engine for you.
 If your employer offers a health-to-wealth benefit:

-- $0 co-pay care used first: WellthCare covers certain preventive and primary care visits at zero cost before your major medical plan kicks in.
-This lowers your variable costs because you avoid deductibles for those visits.
+• $0 co-pay care used first: WellthCare covers certain preventive and primary care visits at zero cost before your major medical plan kicks in.
+That lowers variable costs because you avoid deductibles for those visits.

-- Auto-funded retirement and FSA Store dollars: For each preventive action you complete (scans, labs, adherence), free money is deposited into your pension and the WellthCare Store.
-That effectively reduces your out-of-pocket spending by providing spendable dollars for FSA-eligible products.
+• Auto-funded retirement and FSA Store dollars: Each preventive action (scans, labs, adherence) deposits free money into your pension and the WellthCare Store.
+That effectively reduces out-of-pocket spending by providing spendable dollars for FSA-eligible products.

-- Bill reduction built in: When you use billed services, the system automatically helps negotiate them down, directly lowering the amount you owe.
+• Bill reduction built in: When you use billed services, the system automatically helps negotiate them down, lowering what you owe directly.

 Subtract these savings from your estimate.
 For example, if you typically spend $400 on over-the-counter health products and your WellthCare Store rewards cover $300 of that, your net cost drops by $300.